pkgranholt/Improved-search-for-used-cars/Presentation.md

 auto <- auto[car_prod_y == yearOfRegistration & report_year == 2017]
 ```

-At the end here, we do a little bit of cleaning up, and rename the average mileage column to avoid confusion with the kilomter column.
+At the end, we do a little bit of cleaning up, and rename the average mileage column to avoid confusion with the kilometer column.

 ```r
 auto$brand       <- as.factor(auto$brand)